The Base (neo-Nazi group)

-The Base is a neo-Nazi accelerationist paramilitary group and training network, formed in 2018 by Rinaldo Nazzaro.
-It is active in the United States, Canada, Australia, South Africa, and Europe.
+The Base is a neo-Nazi group and paramilitary training network formed in 2018 by Rinaldo Nazzaro.
+The group espouses accelerationist and white nationalist ideology.
+It is active in the United States, Canada, Australia, South Africa, and Europe, and designated as a terrorist organization in Canada, the United Kingdom, Australia, New Zealand, and the European Union.

+The organization's founder was a former employee of the Federal Bureau of Investigation (FBI) and the Pentagon.
+The organization was originally based on Nazzaro's off-the-grid land in Washington state, but he soon migrated to Russia and started directing the group's activities from there.

 History

 The group was founded in June 2018 by Rinaldo Nazzaro, who uses the pseudonyms Norman Spear and Roman Wolf.
 Nazzaro was reported to have bought several blocks of off-the-grid land in Washington state, United States, in 2018 for use as a survivalist training camp.

 Nazzaro, who used to work for the FBI and the Pentagon, moved to Russia around the time he created The Base, and directs the group's activities from there.
 In November 2020, a feature-length interview with Nazzaro was broadcast on Russian state television.

 Ideology and status

 The Base is a white nationalist accelerationist paramilitary group and training network.
 It advocates the formation of white ethnostates, a goal which it believes it can achieve via terrorism and the violent overthrow of existing governments.
 The group's vetting process serves to connect committed extremists with terroristic skills to produce real-world violence.
 It organizes "race war preppers" and operates "hate camps", or training camps.
 The group has links to the Atomwaffen Division and the Feuerkrieg Division, which are far-right extremist groups.

 Nazzaro has characterized The Base as a "survivalism and self-defense network ... sharing knowledge and training to prepare for crisis situations", but he denies its connections to neo-Nazism.
 Nazzaro has stated that his goal is to "build a cadre of trainers across the country."

+In April 2025, The Base solicited volunteers and offered financial rewards for attacks on power plants, military and police vehicles and government buildings in Ukraine, as well as for the assassination of Ukrainian military, police and political figures.
+This is the first time the group has demonstrated its alignment with the Kremlin's geopolitical objectives.

-The Base has been designated as a terrorist entity by the following countries:
+The Base has been designated as a terrorist entity by the following jurisdictions: